Fighting Disease: Benin

 Carter Center Photo: Deborah Hakes

-His Excellency Ambassador Segbe Cyrille Oguin of Benin accepts the Carter Center Award for Guinea Worm Disease Eradication on behalf of his country.
-Benin's Guinea Worm Eradication Program stopped disease transmission in its last known endemic village in March of 2004.
+His Excellency Ambassador Segbe Cyrille Oguin of Benin accepts the Carter Center Award for Guinea Worm Disease Elimination on behalf of his country.
+Benin's Guinea worm program stopped disease transmission in its last known endemic village in March of 2004.